Unit 2: Authorizations

 Introduction

-Highmark Blue Cross Blue Shield of Western New York and Highmark Blue Shield of Northeastern New York do not preauthorize emergency services or deny emergency care on a retrospective basis.
+Highmark Blue Cross Blue Shield (WNY) and Highmark Blue Shield (NENY) do not preauthorize emergency services or deny emergency care on a retrospective basis.
 However, we may identify specific diagnosis to pend for medical review to determine if rationale to seek care in an emergency room setting meets the intent of the New York State Prudent Layperson Law.
 After review by a physician, Highmark New York will treat identified non-emergency care as an adverse determination and all provisions of Adverse Determination Policy will be applied.

 Emergency services, including Comprehensive Psychiatric Emergency Program (CPEP), Office of Mental Health/ Office of Alcoholism and Substance Abuse Services (OMH/OASAS), Crisis Intervention, and OMH/OASAS specific non-urgent ambulatory services are not subject to prior approval.